sunfounder/picar-x/docs/source/view_vnc.rst

     sudo raspi-config

-On the config interface, select **Interfacing Options** by the up, down, left and right keys on the keyboard.
+Once inside the raspi-config interface, select Interfacing Options by using the up, down, left and right keys on the keyboard.

 .. image:: img/vnc2.png